-His interest in early music explaines the focus of his repertoire in baroque music, especially the works by Bach and Händl, complemented by the Germand Lieder of the Romantic period by Schubert, Schumann, Brahms and Wolf, topped off with music of the 20th century by Szymanowski and Britten.
+His interest in early music explains the focus of his repertoire in baroque music, especially the works by Bach and Händel, repertoire of European Classicism (Mozart, Haydn and Salieri) complemented by the German Lieder of the Romantic period by Schubert, Schumann, Brahms and Wolf, French chansons of Debussy, Ravel Duparc, Poulenc and Hahn, topped off with music of the 20th century by Szymanowski and Britten.

 Since he started his studies at the Mozarteum University in 2015, he starred there in the roles of Arnalta (L‘incoronazione di Poppea, C. Monteverdi), as L’aumonier (Les Dialogues des Carmélites, F. Poulenc), as Micuccio Fabri (Limonen aus Sizilien, M. Trojahn), as Orlando (Orlando Paladino J. Haydn) and as Lysander (A Midsummer Night’s Dream, B. Britten).

 In 2017 he performed one of the Lehrbuben (Die Meistersinger von Nürnberg, R. Wagner) at the Teatro alla Scala, in Milano directed by Harry Kupfer and conducted by Danielle Gatti.